 This case is significant as it highlights the importance of certified evidentiary translation services when it comes to civil litigation.
 Pursuant to New York law, the defendants could have prevented this outcome simply by having the French documents translated to English and submitted along with the French to English translator’s affidavit.
 As stated above, New York law CPLR 2101 mandates that certified translation of any and all non-English documents should be filed with the court.

-Get in touch with the multilingual translation service All Language Alliance, Inc. to obtain certified translations of legal documents written in French, Portuguese, German, Korean, Chinese, Spanish, Swedish, Dutch, Polish, Romanian, Hebrew, Japanese, Thai, Amharic; and to retain an qualified translator/ interpreter to serve as an expert witness in U.S. cases involving French, Thai, Romanian, German, Polish, Korean, Japanese, Hebrew, Chinese, Arabic, Oromo, Amharic, Italian, Spanish, Portuguese, Mongolian language evidence.
+Get in touch with the multilingual translation service All Language Alliance, Inc. to obtain certified translations of legal documents written in French, Portuguese, German, Korean, Simplified Chinese, Spanish, Swedish, Dutch, Polish, Romanian, Hebrew, Japanese, Traditional Chinese, Thai, Amharic; and to retain an qualified translator/ interpreter to serve as an expert witness in U.S. cases involving French, Thai, Hawaiian, Romanian, Swahili, German, Polish, Korean, Japanese, Hebrew, Chinese, Arabic, Oromo, Amharic, Italian, Spanish, Portuguese, Mongolian language evidence.